English (ENGL)

 Co-Requisite(s): ENGL 213

-The course examines the major plays and the theatrical movements of the 20th century and beyond, including works by Brecht, O'Neil, Williams, Miller, Beckett, Pinter, Fugard, Wilson, and Hwang - and the cultural contexts that inspired Surrealism, Impressionism, and Absurdism.
+The course examines the major plays and the theatrical movements of the 19th, 20th, and 21st centuries, including works by Ibsen, Chekhov, Shaw, Brecht, O'Neil, Williams, Miller, Glaspell, Beckett, Pinter, Fugard, and Wilson, among others — and the cultural contexts that inspired Surrealism, Impressionism, and Absurdism.
+Fulfills the Humanistic Perspectives requirement for Gen Ed.

 Pre-Requisite(s): ENGL 102